Physician Assistant, M.M.S.

 Phase I

-The didactic phase of the PA Program consists of pre-clinical lectures, small group discussions, laboratory sessions and demonstrations.
-The student studies the basic medical sciences like anatomy and physiology, as well as applied behavioral sciences and the foundations of clinical medicine.
-Educational material is presented through organ system-based courses which support the integration of complex disease processes with diagnosis and treatment.
-Rather than discrete courses in pathophysiology and physical examination, the curriculum integrates these components within each system-based course.
-Phase I also incorporates patient assessment, clinical documentation, genetics and interpretation of appropriate labs, diagnostics and imaging/studies.
+The didactic phase of the PA program consists of four semesters of preclinical lectures, small group discussions, laboratory sessions and demonstrations.
+The student studies the basic medical sciences like anatomy and physiology, as well as applied behavioral sciences and clinical medicine.
+Educational material is presented through organ-system-based courses and population/discipline-based courses that support integrating complex disease processes with diagnosis and treatment.
+Rather than discrete courses in pathophysiology and physical examination, the curriculum integrates these components within the courses.
+Among other things, phase I coursework incorporates patient assessment, clinical documentation, risk assessment, interpretation of labs, diagnostics and imaging/studies and patient plan/management/treatment.

 Phase II